 A hot shot driver is required to hold a basic Class D License if they haul less than 10,000 pounds of cargo loads.
 To carry a bigger load, the driver is required to hold a Class A Commercial Driving License, which may serve as a barrier to entry.

 The other major barrier to entry comes from a growing number of hot shot businesses, all of which offer essentially the same service.
-This may make it difficult to stand from your competitors and draw business.
+This may make it difficult to stand out from your competitors and draw business.

 Why?
 Identify an opportunity